joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 when the center is in the region under the curve, the top and side of the square have distinct extreme angles. at the right wall, the diameter can tilt until $(1-x_c) = r\cos\theta_\text{right}.$ likewise, at the top we have $(1-y_c) = r\cos\theta_\text{top}.$

+[ drawing of the situation under the curve ]

 looking at the angles, this means that the diameter can wiggle through the angle $(\frac12\pi - \theta_\text{right} - \theta_\text{top}).$

 if we push the diameter through the wall so that one end is in the corner, there is a second band of feasible angles. drawing the diagram, this has the same constraints we just went through. so the total feasible angle is just $2(\frac12\pi - \theta_\text{right} - \theta_\text{top}).$

+[ drawing of the second situation ]

 solving the equations, this gives